CallMeGreg/gh-language/README.md

 Available Commands:
-  count       Analyze the count of programming languages used in repos across an organization data        Analyze language data by bytes for a specific repository help        Help about any command trend       Analyze the trend of programming languages used in repos across an organization over time
+  count       Analyze the count of programming languages used in repos across an organization data        Analyze language data by bytes help        Help about any command trend       Analyze the trend of programming languages used in repos across an organization over time

 Flags:
+  -e, --enterprise string   Specify the enterprise
   -h, --help                help for language
-  -L, --language string   The language to filter on -l, --limit int         The maximum number of repositories to evaluate (default 100) -t, --top int           Return the top N languages (ignored when a language is specified) (default 10)
+  -l, --language string     The language to filter on (case-sensitive) -o, --org string          Specify the organization
+      --org-limit int       The maximum number of organizations to evaluate for an enterprise (default 5) --repo-limit int      The maximum number of repositories to evaluate per organization (default 10) -t, --top int             Return the top N languages (ignored when a language is specified) (default 10)

 Use "language [command] --help" for more information about a command.
 ```